open-mmlab/mmdeploy/docs/en/02-how-to-run/profile_model.md

 - `--speed-test`:  Whether to activate speed test.
 - `--warmup`: warmup before counting inference elapse, require setting speed-test first.
 - `--log-interval`: The interval between each log, require setting speed-test first.
+- `--json-file`: The path of json file to save evaluation results.
+Default is `./results.json`.

 \* Other arguments in `tools/test.py` are used for speed test.
 They have no concern with evaluation.